aeternity/ae-channel-service/apps/ae_channel_interface/README.md

 > the same goes for `channel_id` which identifies the channel. `channel_id` must be provided to reestablish a lost connection.
 > you need to wait for minimum confirmation time.
 Have patience (minutes), eventually you should see an `open` message

+(Optional) Now, you can go and visit [http://localhost:4000/channels](http://localhost:4000/channels) which will list all currently active channels for channel backend service.

 ### Suggested approach 2 (manual initiator, manual backend)
 In this example you control both the initator and the responder